You may already know of those fabulously puffy and fluffy hydrangeas, bursting with blue and purple blooms.

 What You’ll Learn

-These oak-like leaves add texture to garden spaces, and draw attention with their unique look throughout much of the year.
-The gorgeous fall color changes that they exhibit are an added bonus.
+The deep green, Quercus-like leaves add a coarse foliar texture to garden spaces and draw the eye with their unique shape throughout much of the year.

 Cultivation and History